 I imagine a thread pulling my spine up toward the ceiling while skeptically obeying instructions from the class leader, Yael: jaw relaxed, mouth slightly ajar, eyes closed or slightly open.
-Seven months pregnant, she is still able to sit on her knees as she guides us into meditation for stress “practice.”
+Seven months pregnant, she is still able to sit on her knees as she guides us into our “practice.”

 I’m older than most of the other sanctuary seekers and don’t sit cross-legged on a floor cushion.
 “Your chair is ready,” the receptionist chirpily informs me each time, publicly emphasizing my arthritic knees.
 She knows my name and is eternally cheerful.
 Her happiness drug is the organic caffeine-free tea that she encourages everyone to drink, included in our monthly membership fees.
 She moves like a dancer and teaches yoga elsewhere when she isn’t announcing, “The 5:30 breath class is about to begin.”